 INJURIES FROM SCHOOL BUS ACCIDENTS

 Many of these accidents don’t actually occur on the bus, but rather when a child is waiting for the bus, getting on the bus, or getting off of the bus.
-In fact, the National Safety Council reports that from 2009 to 2018, only about 5 percent of deaths in school bus-related crashes involved passengers.
+In fact, the National Safety Council reports that in 2020, only about 5 percent of deaths in school bus-related crashes involved passengers.

 Adding to the risk of injury is the fact that most standard school buses are not equipped with seat belts or restraint systems.
 This increases the likelihood of harm should a child fall out of their seat.